osparrot/cloudflare-rdp-system/README.md

 4.  **Cloudflare Access:** Policy configured for the RDP subdomain.
 5.  **API Environment:** Python 3.8+, `pip`, and `uvicorn`.
 6.  **Supabase Project:** A running Supabase project with the necessary tables created.

+## Performance Tuning

+The `create-rdp-session.sh` script now automatically applies the following system-level performance optimizations on the host machine to ensure the best possible RDP experience:

+*   **BBR Congestion Control:** Enabled for improved throughput and reduced latency.
+*   **Sysctl Tuning:** Optimized TCP buffer sizes and other network parameters.
+*   **Cloudflare Tunnel:** Configured to use **QUIC** and **16 concurrent connections** for maximum stability and speed.

 ## Setup Instructions